 First, we built an integration to the SAP service using the Mendix JSON Mapper and REST Connector.
 Mapping the request and response to receive data from the service is quick and simple in Mendix.
 We simply took the JSON response payload from service and pasted it into our JSON interpreter, which automatically creates a JSON Structure in our App.

 Once we have the structure, we mapped it to our data model so that we can interact with the returned data.
 To map it to our model, we created an import mapping and selected our newly created JSON Structure.

-Next we need to call the service itself, here we use Mendix microflows with a native REST action to call to the service URL:
+Next, we need to call the service itself, here we use Mendix microflows with a native REST action to call the service URL: